 - Public Garden Leadership (human-plant interactions)

-- Agriculture - Public Garden Leadership Fellows Program – An intensive one-year Master of Professional Studies program focused on public garden professionals who wish to advance their knowledge and career.
-The program emphasizes strategic decision making, leadership, and financial/business management so that students will be prepared for managerial and leadership roles in public horticulture.
+- Public Garden Leadership Fellows Program (PGL-FP) – In addition to pursuing a Public Garden Leadership MPS specialization, students may apply for consideration into the Public Garden Leadership Fellows Program.
+The PGL-FP emphasizes strategic decision making, leadership, and financial/business management, so that students will be prepared for managerial and leadership roles in public horticulture.
 Each student selects an action project related to their interest area and of importance to Cornell Botanic Gardens and the public garden field.
 Opportunities also exist for independent study projects with Botanic Gardens staff members.
-Individuals accepted into the PGL program are responsible for paying the tuition and fees required of all CALS MPS programs, but partial scholarships are available on request.
+Individuals accepted into the PGL Fellows Program are responsible for paying the tuition and fees required of all CALS MPS programs, but partial scholarships are available on request.
 Applications must be submitted by February 1 and decisions are reached by March 15.
 Successful candidates are notified of their entry into the program by April 1.
 More information.